pedropankaj/SecureAngularLogin/README.md

 #### send message "encrypted"

  ***
- *Remember AngularJS is on the client site.. your key will be visible!!
+ *Remember Angular and Javasript is a clientsite skript .. your key will be visible!!

  <br>
  Output: